Geontech/vrtgen/README.md

 Generates native-language classes/structs for V49.2 packet definitons in a YAML configuration file.

 This is a work-in-progress and almost assuredly will break repeatedly.
 A stable 1.0 release will be available in the next few months.
-Feeback is welcome.
+Feedback is welcome.

 ## Dependencies